 - Adjustment of Status

 - Voluntary Departure

 Appeals before the Board of Immigration Appeals (BIA)

 The BIA is the highest administrative body for interpreting and applying immigration laws.
 The BIA is located at EOIR headquarters in Falls Church, VA.
 Generally, BIA does not conduct courtroom proceedings – it decides appeals by conducting “paper review” of cases.
 The BIA hears appeals from Immigration Courts and USCIS.

 Contact us Today to Represent you before an Immigration Court or in Appeals before the BIA

-We have successfully represented many clients before immigration courts and Board of Immigration Appeals (BIA) in both detained and Non-detained case.
+We have successfully represented many clients before immigration courts and the Board of Immigration Appeals (BIA) in both detained and Non-detained cases.

-At the Law Offices of Gopal Shah, we make your removal proceedings easy for you.
+At the Gopal Shah Immigration PC, we make your removal proceedings easy for you.
 Contact our office today to learn more about the removal proceedings before Immigration Courts and Appeals before the BIA.